Files

 1

-Choose the starting frame of your clip by clicking this button
+Choose the starting frame of your file by clicking this button

 2

-Choose the ending frame of your clip by clicking this button
+Choose the ending frame of your file by clicking this button

 3